zeeshanfreelancer/React-Electron-Ffmpeg-Desktop-App/PROJECT_STRUCTURE.md

    - Save frame as PNG
    - Report progress

-4. **Video Encoding**
+4. **Narration Audio (Optional)**
-   - Use fluent-ffmpeg
+   - Use `gtts` to synthesize narration text
-   - Combine frames at specified FPS
+   - Store MP3 alongside generated frames
-   - Encode with H.264 codec
+   - Report dedicated progress updates

+5. **Video Encoding & Mixing**
+   - Use fluent-ffmpeg to encode the silent video stream
+   - When narration exists, mix audio with the encoded video via FFmpeg filters
-   - Save to Desktop
+   - Save the final MP4 (with or without audio) to the Desktop

-5. **Cleanup**
+6. **Cleanup**
-   - Delete temp frames
+   - Delete frames, narration assets, and temp directories
-   - Remove temp directory

 **Key Algorithms:**